 - DisCO Research Lines (Collaborations with universities and research collectives on DisCO participatory action research, as well as investigations into applying the DisCO methodology and tools to research itself)

 - Events and Outreach (Large scale community activation)

-Pilot projects for DisCO need to present a diverse geographical and cultural focus, as well as a healthy representation of various type of mission-oriented productive work.
+Pilot projects for DisCO need to present a diverse geographical and cultural focus, as well as a healthy representation of various types of mission-oriented productive work.

 DisCO LABS Co-Development